isomerpages/moe-mayflowersec/newest-happenings/latest-updates/_posts/2023-11-03-post-Booklist & Uniform Sales for 2024.md

 **Time:** 9am to 3pm daily
 **Notes:**
 * Closed on Saturday, Sunday and Public Holidays
-* Please purchase online via [mfss.cascoedusupply.com.sg](https://mfss.cascoedusupply.com.sg) to ensure correct titles/editions.
+* Please purchase online to ensure correct titles/editions.
+[Update: Online ordering is now closed.
+Thank you]
 * Please input quantity of item required.
 All sold/exchangeable items are NON-REFUNDABLE for cash.
 * Exchanged items must be in mint condition.
 Produce the booklist for exchanges within 7 working days of purchase.